 Include these for each of the preceding years of the probationary period, or the equivalent amount, (at least 5 years) in reverse chronological order.
 Be sure these are signed.
-If any are missing or late, make sure that the ADAPAA/Dean addresses this in their letter.
+If any are missing or

 K.6.6 Curriculum Vita

 The candidate's curriculum vita (CV) provides a detailed account of their career(s) and accomplishments.
 In order to provide uniformity, the CV should be organized in the following order, with individual items under each category presented with the most recent first: